Studentized sensitivity analysis for the sample average treatment effect in paired observational studies: The permutational -test with hidden bias and effect heterogeneity

-Figure \ref{fig:dist} shows the true distributions of $\bar{D}_{2.5, 4}$ (left) and $\bar{D}_{2.5,4}/S_{D_{2.5,4}}$ (right), along with the distributions utilized by a sensitivity analysis for the null that $\bar{\Delta}=2.5$ at $\Gamma=4$.
-For the sensitivity analysis to control the size at $\alpha$, the bounding distribution used by each procedure would need to stochastically dominate the true distribution, such that the quantiles generated by each procedure should fall to the right of those of the true distribution.
-The left-hand side of Figure \ref{fig:dist} illustrates that for the permutational $t$-test the opposite holds: the quantiles of the true distribution fall to the right of those of the candidate worst-case distribution.
-Correspondingly, the estimated Type I error rate for the permutational $t$-based sensitivity analysis exceeded 0.05, and was in fact 0.0702.
-That is, the permutational $t$-test at $\Gamma=4$ fails to control the Type I error rate.
-The right-hand side of Figure \ref{fig:dist} illustrates that the Neyman-style large sample test, while valid in sufficiently large samples by Proposition \ref{prop:neyman}, also fails to bound the true distribution of $\bar{D}_{2.5,4}/S_{D_{2.5,4}}$ in this finite sample simulation.
-The large sample test simply uses a normal approximation to the distribution of $\bar{D}_{2.5,4}/S_{D_{2.5,4}}$, while the figure illustrates that the true distribution exhibits skewness.
-The Type I error rate is even worse than that of the permutational $t$, estimated at 0.0798.
-The studentized sensitivity analysis, asymptotically valid by Proposition \ref{prop:student}, is able to capture the skewness in the true distribution of $\bar{D}_{2.5,4}/S_{D_{2.5,4}}$.
-Figure \ref{fig:dist} shows that the estimated $95^{th}$ percentile for the studentized test is virtually identical to that of the true distribution.
-This yields a Type I error rate of 0.053, coming much closer to the desired level $\alpha=0.05$.
+Figure \ref{fig:dist} shows the true distributions of $\bar{D}_{4}$ (left) and $\bar{D}_{4}/\text{se}(\bar{D}_4)$ (right), along with the distributions utilized by the candidate sensitivity analyses at $\Gamma=4$.
+For the sensitivity analysis to control the size at $\alpha$, the bounding distribution needs a fatter right tail than the true distribution, such that the quantiles generated by each procedure should fall to the right of those of the true distribution.
+The left-hand side of Figure \ref{fig:dist} illustrates that for the permutational $t$ sensitivity analysis the opposite holds: the quantiles of the true distribution fall to the right of those of the candidate worst-case distribution, a reflection of Theorem \ref{prop:fisher}.
+The estimated Type I error rate for the unstudentized difference-in-means based sensitivity analysis exceeded 0.05, and was in fact 0.0702.
+That is, the permutational $t$ sensitivity analysis fails to control the Type I error rate.
+The right-hand side of Figure \ref{fig:dist} illustrates that the Neyman-style large-sample test, while valid in sufficiently large samples by Theorem \ref{prop:neyman}, also fails to bound the true distribution of $\bar{D}_{4}/\text{se}(\bar{D}_{4})$ in this finite sample simulation.
+The large-sample test simply uses a normal approximation to the distribution of $\bar{D}_{4}/\text{se}(\bar{D}_{4})$, while the figure illustrates that the true distribution exhibits skewness.
+The Type I error rate is even worse than that of the permutational $t$ sensitivity analysis, estimated at 0.0798.
+The studentized sensitivity analysis, asymptotically valid by Theorem \ref{prop:student}, is able to capture the skewness in the true distribution of $\bar{D}_{4}/\text{se}(\bar{D}_4)$.
+Figure \ref{fig:dist} shows that the estimated $95$th percentile for the studentized test is virtually identical to that of the true distribution.
+This yields a Type I error rate of 0.054, coming much closer to the desired level $\alpha=0.05$.